MicrosoftDocs/sdk-api/sdk-api-src/content/activitycoordinatortypes/ne-activitycoordinatortypes-activity_coordinator_notification.md

 ### -field ACTIVITY_COORDINATOR_NOTIFICATION_RUN

-Indicates that it is a good time to do work and therefore, any work that needs to be started or resumed can happen now.
+Indicates that the conditions of the policy are met, and the associated activity can be started or resumed now.

 ### -field ACTIVITY_COORDINATOR_NOTIFICATION_STOP

-Indicates that it is a bad time to do work and therefore, any work that is running should be stopped now.
+Indicates that the conditions of the policy are **not** met, and the associated activity should be stopped or paused now.

 ## -remarks